Skip to main content

 Most people would be familiar with this change occurring in version 2.6.0; however, we have already traversed this road.
 In late 2018, we released the first version of Nitrux that was genuinely immutable, Nitrux 1.1.0.
 Unfortunately, only one and a half years later, in early 2020, by version 1.2.7, we had to return to the traditional workflow for many reasons.
 From abysmal misunderstandings to our mistakes in communicating the information correctly (and promptly), leading to an insurmountable amount of backlash, perhaps we were too early.
 As the adage goes, one learns from making mistakes.

 But that’s well in the past; now, fast-forward to 2023, immutable Linux distributions are trending, and here we go again—one more shot at creating an immutable Linux distribution where the package manager is not an integral part of the distribution.
 As we often say, the preferred method to obtain software is to use AppImages; Flatpaks are also supported, as are Distrobox containers and other methods, such as Homebrew for Linux.
-However, these methods work great for obtaining software, yet none target the system, the distribution itself.
+However, these methods work great for obtaining software, yet they do not target the system or the distribution itself.
 None of these methods go about updating the distribution.

-Albeit unlike last time, we now were prepared.
+Unlike last time, we were prepared.
 Those users who still wanted to use package managers could use Distrobox, and to make things easier, we created a tutorial.
 Because we had the forethought that saying such a thing is borderline heresy in this environment, as I jokingly referred to in the announcement, people would be marching down with torches in anger.

 Going this route meant there wasn’t a program that users would associate with upgrading the distribution, or was there?
 The answer will surprise you.